Skip to content

 GRowsley is a community fruit harvesting project based in Rowsley, Derbyshire, run by a team of dedicated local volunteers.

-GRowsley is an exciting cross-generational fruit-harvesting project, which was initially funded by
+GRowsley is an exciting cross-generational fruit-harvesting project, which was initially funded by an Action Grant from Derbyshire County Council.

 The main aims of GRowsley include: